-It’s been a long and painful road, but I have finally updated my game development tools for programmers.
-If you would like to read my video game software for beginners, please click the link.
+I have finally updated my game development tools for programmers.
+If you would like to read my video game software for beginners, please click this link.
 This list is for those who have some basic programming skills.
-The tools outlined in this article include both 3D and 2D engines and are used by one man bands to large studios.
+The tools outlined in this article include both 3D and 2D engines and are used by one-man bands to large studios.
 I do outline the costs, but it’s worth noting that Sony and Microsoft only permit developers who have passed their screening process to develop games for their platforms.
-Lets get started…
+Let’s get started…

 Unity (Free / $75 a month for Pro)

 Unity is not only my favourite, but also the most extensively used 3D game engine currently on the market.
 The latest version is packed full of features including new dynamic lighting updates and a fantastic standard shader.
 The new audio mixer allows you to change the audio on the fly, to muffle or alter sounds and time them perfectly to the character’s actions.

 Unity Asset Store – A huge range of assets and models to use in your games.

 Unreal Engine (Free for all with 5% royalty share)

 The Unreal Engine powers hundreds of games as well as real-time 3D films, training simulations, visualization and more.
 Unlike some of these engines, it works on both PC and Mac.
 I love this engine and it is going from strength to strength with each update.

 My favourite part is the blueprints; the visual scripting editor section that means you can do so much without coding a single line.
 However, when it comes to coding, you need to know C++ which is not a great one for ‘beginners’.

 Unreal Engine is currently free to use, but there is a catch.
 A 5% royalty starts after the first $3,000 of revenue per product per quarter.
 You don’t pay royalties on film projects, or contracting and consulting projects such as architecture, simulation and visualizations.